xyz-digital/xyz-digital.github.io/careers.md

 **About the Job**

-As an intern at XYZ Digital, you will work on customer projects such as Dubsado, a business management software for creative entrepreneurs.
+As an intern at [xyzdigital](/), you will work on customer projects such as [Dubsado](/services/#dubsado), a business management software for creative entrepreneurs.
 You will be immersed in the world of web application development, gaining experience with modern technologies such as: TypeScript, React, Webpack, Docker, Node.js, GraphQL, MongoDB, and Redis.
 As a key member of a cross-disciplinary team, we will identify projects that match your interests and align with our business objectives.
 These projects will have a substantial impact on the product and provide value directly to our customers.
 Along the way you can expect to have consistent mentor-ship, professional development, and weekly Happy Hours Friday at 4PM.

 **Who You Are**